Before you can access your funding you must demonstrate that your research meets all legal, regulatory and ethical requirements.

 All research activities are subject to this review regardless of funding source.
 Applications for review and certification by the Biosafety Committee must be submitted electronically on RISe.

 The Office of Research Services provides administrative support in applying for a Biosafety Certificate.
-UBC Risk Management Services provides technical expertise to researchers working with biohazardous materials, provides biosafety training, and reviews all procedures and facilities involving biohazardous materials.
+UBC Safety & Risk Services provides technical expertise to researchers working with biohazardous materials, provides biosafety training, and reviews all procedures and facilities involving biohazardous materials.

 The Chemical Safety Program incorporates the entire lifecycle of the chemical beginning with purchasing and ending with disposal.
 The aim is to ensure chemicals are used and handled properly to prevent injury, illness, disease, fire, explosions or property damage.